cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 Habits are the compound interest of self-improvement.
 Getting 1 percent better every day counts for a lot in the long-run.
 Habits are a double-edged sword.
 They can work for you or against you, which is why understanding the details is essential.

 Small changes often appear to make no difference until you cross a critical threshold.
 The most powerful outcomes of any compounding process are delayed.
-You need to be patient.An atomic habit is a little habit that is part of a larger system.
+You need to be patient.
+An atomic habit is a little habit that is part of a larger system.
 Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.

 说得好！**If you want better results, then forget about setting goals**.
 Focus on your system instead.You do not rise to the level of your goals.
 You fall to the level of your systems.